Jiranon-K/hoshinote/README.md

-# 🌟 Hoshilog
+# 🌟 Hoshi-Note

-A modern, full-featured blog platform built with Next.js 15, TypeScript, and MongoDB.
+A modern, full-featured note-taking and blog platform built with Next.js 15, TypeScript, and MongoDB.
 Create, manage, and share your content with a powerful and intuitive interface.

 ## ✨ Features